-Urge Mid-term Candidates to Support the Copyright and Creative Communities!
+Urge U.S. Elected Officials to Support the Copyright and Creative Communities!

 Dear Creators and Friends of the Creator Community,

-As the U.S. mid-term elections grow closer and important copyright issues take center stage, please sign our letter reminding candidates of the vital role that copyright, free expression, creativity and innovation continue to play in our lives.
+As the U.S. midterm elections come to an end and important copyright issues take center stage, please sign our letter reminding U.S. elected officials of the vital role that copyright, free expression, creativity and innovation continue to play in our lives.

 There is no “left” or “right” when it comes to respecting copyright.
 The creative community stands united in support of a copyright system that has made and continues to make the United States the global leader in the creative arts and the global paradigm for free expression.
 Our copyright system is not perfect but, like democracy, it is better than the alternatives.
 It works.